StackStorm/st2docs/docs/source/rbac.rst

 User creation
 ~~~~~~~~~~~~~

 All user and password management is kept outside of StackStorm.
-Documentation on :doc:`authentication <authentication>` describes how to confirgure StackStorm with various identity providers.
+Documentation on :doc:`authentication <authentication>` describes how to configure StackStorm with various identity providers.

-For sake of this example let us assume that the identify provider is managed by the OS on which |st2| runs.
+For sake of this example let us assume that the identity provider is managed by the OS on which |st2| runs.

 To create a user and set-up a password on most linux systems -